 Wildlife opportunities include scenic driving, forest hiking, biking, and trail explorations.
 There are places for family and group picnicking, as well as great children's play areas.
 We also have 12 tennis courts, which offer court lighting from April 15th - September 30th each year, a disc golf course (www.nrdg.org) and other various informal diamonds.

 Winter sports enthusiasts and families can spice up the cold winter months (Dec 1-March 31) with a variety of snow activities including tobogganing, sledding, downhill skiing, snowboarding, snowshoeing, cross-country skiing (ungroomed), hiking, and snowmobiling on designated trails.
-The sled hill is open daily from 10AM-7PM (when conditions allow).
-The Ski Tow is operational Wednesday - Friday 4PM-7PM and 10AM-7PM on weekends and holidays.
+Please visit this website for more information on the snowmobiling trail updates. ( www.wnysnowtrails.com ) The sled hill is open daily from 10AM-8PM (when conditions allow).
+The Ski Tow is operational Wednesday - Friday 3PM-7PM and 10AM-7PM on weekends and holidays.
+Tobogganing is open on Saturday, Sunday, and holidays from 10AM-4PM.
 Check under Winter Activities on the Parks home page for daily status.

 The Lower Meeting Room of the Casino is also available to rent year-round.
-From December 1- April 15, you may reserve an area for 4 hours.
+From December 1- April 15, you may reserve an area for 4 hours (Currently UNAVAILABLE for all of 2022).
 It accommodates approximately 40 people.
 You may choose from 10 AM- 2 PM or 3 PM- 7 PM.
 The rest of the year you are able to reserve the entire room.
 Alcohol is prohibited in the Lower Meeting Room.
 Great for birthday parties!